Competitive intelligence: Historic development

-Competitive intelligence literature can be exemplified by the bibliographies that were published in the Strategic Consortium of Intelligence Professionals' academic journal The Journal of Competitive Intelligence and Management.
-Although elements of organizational intelligence collection have been a part of business for many years, the history of competitive intelligence arguably began in the U.S. in the 1970s, although the literature on the field pre-dates this time by at least several decades.
-In 1980, Michael Porter published the study Competitive-Strategy: Techniques for Analyzing Industries and Competitors which is widely viewed as the foundation of modern competitive intelligence.
-This has since been extended most notably by the pair of Craig Fleisher and Babette Bensoussan, who through several popular books on competitive analysis have added 48 commonly applied competitive intelligence analysis techniques to the practitioner's tool box.
-In 1985, Leonard Fuld published in one of his best selling book dedicated to competitor intelligence.
-In 1988, Erik Glitman founded Fletcher Mountain Group, later Fletcher/CSI, which guided much of the modern strategic approach to competitive intelligence.
+Competitive intelligence literature can be exemplified by the bibliographies that were published in the Strategic Consortium of Intelligence Professionals' now discontinued academic journal The Journal of Competitive Intelligence and Management.
+Although elements of organizational intelligence collection have been a part of business for at least a century, the history of competitive intelligence as a discrete topic began in the U.S. in the 1970s, although the literature on the field pre-dates this time by at least several decades.

+In 1980, Michael Porter published the study Competitive-Strategy: Techniques for Analyzing Industries and Competitors which is viewed as the foundation of modern competitive intelligence.
+This has since been extended most notably by Craig Fleisher and Babette Bensoussan, who through several popular books on competitive analysis described 48 competitive intelligence analysis techniques to the practitioner's tool box.

+Although Michael Porter first discussed the importance of monitoring and analyzing competitors, the discipline became a separate branch of business strategy in 1985, when Leonard Fuld published a book dedicated to competitor intelligence.
 However, the institutionalization of competitive intelligence as a formal activity among American corporations can be traced to 1988, when Ben and Tamar Gilad published the first organizational model of a formal corporate competitive intelligence function, which was then adopted widely by US companies.
-The first professional certification program (CIP) was created in 1996 with the establishment of The Fuld-Gilad-Herring Academy of Competitive Intelligence in Cambridge, Massachusetts.
+The first professional certification program (CIP) was created in 1996 with the establishment of The Fuld-Gilad-Herring Academy of Competitive Intelligence in Cambridge, Massachusetts - now known as the Academy of Competitive Intelligence.
+Within Europe, the Institute for Competitive Intelligence, based in Germany offers similar training and certification.